pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit label-answer-C-text >}}

-Now what the narrator says should look much better.
+Now run your program and check that what the narrator says looks much better.

 ## Add another question